Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Repetition code with flag qubits

-As explained previously, we can evaluate the weights of a syndrome graph using the error rates of every gate in the IBM hardware.
-The quantum circuit constructed with only Clifford gates can be simulated efficiently\cite{clifford1,clifford2}.
-Hence, an equivalent quantum circuit needs to contain a gate set with $\{ \CNOT, \mathrm{CZ}, I, X, Z, H, M, R \}$ and an error channel with Pauli gates to obtain the weight of a syndrome graph\cite{stim}.
+As explained previously, we can evaluate the weights of a detector graph using the error rates of every gate in the IBM hardware.
+The quantum circuit constructed with only Clifford gates can be simulated efficiently \cite{clifford1,clifford2}.
+Hence, an equivalent quantum circuit needs to contain a gate set with $\{ \mathrm{CNOT}, \mathrm{CZ}, I, X, Z, H, M, R \}$ and an error channel with Pauli gates to obtain the weight of a detector graph \cite{stim}.
 Fig. \ref{fig5} depicts the case for the noisy CNOT gate when there are quantum error channels such as $\epsilon_1$ and $\epsilon_2$, which denote the depolarizing channels of the single-qubit and two-qubit gates.
 The error rate for both the single- and two-qubit gates can be adopted as the error rate from the corresponding gate in a real device.
 Because the depolarizing error channel and unitary gates are commutative, the noisy gates consist of the corresponding ideal gate and error channels.

-Since all basis gates except the $R_Z$ are susceptible to errors\cite{virtual_Z}, the depolarizing error channel is following after ECR, $\sqrt{X}$, and X gates.
-However, the readout and reset gate errors are considered with an X error instead of the depolarizing channel.
+{All basis gates, except the \(R_Z\) gate, are susceptible to errors \cite{virtual_Z}.
+The \(R_Z\) gate is implemented as a virtual gate, meaning it does not involve any physical pulse and therefore does not experience hardware-induced errors.
+As a result, \(R_Z\) is effectively noise-free.
+In contrast, gates such as ECR, \(\sqrt{X}\), and \(X\) are followed by depolarising noise channels.} However, the readout and reset gate errors are considered with an X error instead of the depolarizing channel.
 While the noisy version for the other gates $\{ \mathrm{CZ}, I, X, H \}$ can also be constructed using depolarizing channels.
 We can design a quantum circuit by surrounding the ideal gate with depolarizing error channels, ensuring that the gate consists only of the Clifford gates.
 Therefore, we can construct a quantum circuit with Clifford gates, simultaneously considering the error rate of the hardware where its basis gates are not Clifford gates. \\